syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Editing.md

 ### Begin editing

 SfDataGrid allows you to edit the cell programmatically by calling the [SfDataGrid.BeginEdit](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~BeginEdit.html) method.
-Calling this method makes that particular cell enter the edit mode after which you can customize the data manually.
+Calling this method makes that particular cell enter the edit mode after which you can edit the data manually or programmatically.
 The below code example shows how to edit a cell programmatically.

 {% highlight c# %}
 this.dataGrid.Loaded += dataGrid_Loaded;